 5 Reasons to Choose Alpaca Over Other Natural Fibers

-1. Warmer, Lighter and Softer Than Almost Every Other Natural Fiber, Including Merino, Cashmere and Goose Down!
+1. Warmer, Lighter, and Softer than Synthetic fiber and Almost Every Other Natural Fiber, Including Merino, Cashmere and Goose Down!

 2. Naturally Antimicrobial and Odor Resistant

 In recent years the outdoor and sports textile industry has observed a elevated interest in antimicrobial clothing products from customers who are seeking odor resistant and antimicrobial clothing.
 The industry has principally addressed this high demand by treating fabrics with chemicals which inhibit bacterial growth.
 It’s highly effective at suppressing bacteria on the clothing short term although in most cases those chemicals vanish over time as the clothing is used and washed, resulting in a loss of antibacterial qualities.
 This has led some market observers to raise environmental concerns regarding the resulting presence of the chemicals in water, soil, and on the human body.
 While the effect is modest, the antibacterial properties of the keratin protein component of animal fibers, including alpaca, are a more natural and durable alternative to chemical treatment.
 You can read a recent laboratory study here.

 3. Naturally Eco-Friendly